-- (6) Release the harnesses and grounding wire from the cable guides provided at the left end of the upper cover. - (7) While supporting the scanner cover by hand, pull the lock arm provided on the rear of the scanner cover damper and release the damper from the scanner cover.
+- (6) Release the harness(es) and grounding wire 1 from the cable guides provided at the left end of the upper cover. - (7) While supporting the scanner cover by hand, pull the lock arm provided on the rear of the scanner cover damper and release the damper from the scanner cover. - 1 For models with ADF - 2 For models without ADF

+Assembling Notes

-Assembling Note: Route the document front and rear sensor harnesses, CIS motor harness, ADF motor harness and grounding wire as shown below.
+Models without ADF: Route the CIS motor harness as shown below.